 Cenote el pit

 El Pit is one of the most dramatic cenote dives in the Tulum region.
-This deep, vertical sinkhole opens into a massive underground cavern where sunlight streams down through the water, illuminating ancient limestone formations and creating one of the most breathtaking underwater scenes in Mexico.
+This deep, vertical sinkhole opens into a vast underground cavern where sunlight streams down through the water, illuminating ancient limestone formations and creating one of the most breathtaking underwater scenes in Mexico.

 Why divers love it